-Over the last decade, the total value of Florida’s merchandise trade has grown by 135%, reaching $162 billion in value.
+Over the last decade, the total value of Florida’s merchandise trade has nearly doubled, surpassing $158 billion in value in 2013.
 Florida companies act as key suppliers to buyers in dozens of countries worldwide, shipping goods made locally in Florida (“Florida-origin exports”), elsewhere in the United States, or in another country.
 Florida is also an excellent gateway for non-U.S. companies selling their goods to the vast United States market.

-Florida is an exporting powerhouse, with an annual volume of some $90 billion in merchandise exports.
-Florida ranked 6th in the U.S. in 2012 in exporting goods produced or with significant value added in the state.
+Florida is an exporting powerhouse, with a volume of some $85 billion in merchandise exports – goods that are shipped from and through the state – in 2013.
+Florida ranked 7th in the U.S. in 2013 in exporting goods produced, or with significant value added, in the state.

 Florida-based companies looking to expand internationally can take advantage of the comprehensive exporting assistance service provided by Enterprise Florida and its economic development partners.